-- 1. Parent notification
+- 1. Parent/guardian notification

-- 2. Parent conference
+- 2. Parent/guardian conference

 - 3. Verbal reprimand

 - 4. Restriction

 - 5. Counseling

-- 6. In-school suspension/detention
+- 6. Before or after school detention

-- 7. External suspension (see Policy #233)
+- 7. In-school or out of school suspension (See Policy #233)

 Level III

 Misbehavior directed against persons or property or continued misbehaviors that defy remediation at Level II include, but not limited to, the following: